SophieAu/personal-site-old/src/pages/blog-posts/2020-06-21-web-a11y-states.md

 ## :hover

 The hover state is probably the most well-known 'interative state'.
 It is the state you see when you hover (i.e. position your mouse without clicking) over an element.
-It makes the user aware taht the element they're on is interactive.
+It makes the user aware that the element they're on is interactive.
 Since a user is generally aware of where they are, the hover state can be a bit more subtle than e.g. the focus state.

 <a class="hover">Link with Hover</a>
 <style>